– Helping your hair in winter time –

 6. Macadamia

-You can find commercial shampoos with Macadamia oil, but a great option is to apply pure macadamia oil directly to your hair after washing and drying.
+Commercial shampoos with Macadamia oil are available, but a fantastic alternative is to directly apply pure macadamia oil to your hair after washing and drying.

-The antioxidants in macadamia oil also prevent premature graying of hair by fighting free radicals that come from external factors, such as pollution or UVA rays.
+The antioxidants in macadamia oil also prevent premature graying of hair by combating free radicals originating from external factors, such as pollution or UVA rays.

 7. Siberian pine oil

-Many people believe that the Siberian pine smells like Christmas as well as the smell of the forests and the purest nature.
-It is due to the resins and compounds of pine oil present in it.
+Many people believe that Siberian pine smells like Christmas, reminiscent of the scent of forests and the purest nature.
+This is attributed to the resins and compounds of pine oil present in it.

-The Siberian Pine (Abies sibirica) is a large ever green conifer tree native to both, Canada and Siberia.
-The Siberian Pine essential oil is characterized by a very gentle, calming and fresh scent aroma.
+The Siberian Pine (Abies sibirica) is a large evergreen conifer tree native to both Canada and Siberia.
+Siberian Pine essential oil is characterized by a very gentle, calming, and fresh scent.

-Needles and twigs are used to extract the essential oil.
-Both components are then steam distilled.
+The needles and twigs are used to extract the essential oil, and both components are then steam distilled.

-Improves hair and scalp especially when it is dryness, or irritated.
-Its high content in A, B, *E and C vitamins, and carotenoids and flavonoids. restores the keratin layer of the hair, providing shine and a healthy appearance.
+Improves hair and scalp, especially when experiencing dryness or irritation.
+Its high content of vitamins A, B, E, and C, along with carotenoids and flavonoids, restores the keratin layer of the hair, providing shine and a healthy appearance.

-*vitamin E present in Siberian oil is much bigger than olive oil
+*The vitamin E content in Siberian oil is much higher than that in olive oil.

 Almu Rodriguez